The GSTC of Krannich Solar GmbH & Co. KG, Krannich Group GmbH and Krannich Solar Projekt GmbH are also available in print version:

 (2) Where the customer violates Subparagraph 1, this occurs at the customer´s own risk and is the sole responsibility of the customer.
 At first request, the customer shall hereby free us from any liability resulting from the use of goods in contexts of this nature and indemnify and hold us harmless to the fullest extent, including with regard to the costs of appropriate legal defence.

 § 12 Material defects

-(1) Our services have the agreed properties and condition and are suitable for the contractually agreed use or, where no agreement exists, are fit for normal use.
-Without explicit further agreement, an exclusive guarantee is only given concerning freedom from defects reflecting state-of-the-art technological standards.
+(1) Our products and services have the agreed properties and condition and are suitable for the contractually agreed use or, where no agreement exists, are fit for normal use.
+Without explicit further agreement, warranty shall only cover freedom from defects reflecting state-of-the-art technological standards.
 The customer bears sole responsibility for the suitability and safety of our services for a customer application.
 No consideration is given to an insignificant reduction in quality.

 b) in case of natural wear and tear,